rasmuserik/visualisering-af-relationer/README.md

 - choice of search engine ie. data-relvis-searchengine and last part of search-url

 # Release Log
+## Version 0.8.2, released 2/2

+- bugfix - search working again (had a regression during some refactoring a while ago)

 ## Version 0.8.1, released 30/1

 - fix bug in finding nearest distance, when node is already has initialised nearest node, but is in a new graph with no other nodes.